 Ideas for Simple, Healthy Sandwiches

-Everybody loves sandwiches, but a greasy burger or processed meat sub won't do much for our health.
+Everybody loves sandwiches, but a greasy burger or processed meat sub isn’t going to do much for your health.
+Here are tips for tasty, healthy sandwiches from the chefs and nutritionists at the Pritikin Longevity Center in Miami.

 Basic Suggestions For Healthy Sandwiches: